Skip to main content

 3) Augmented Intelligence

 Symmetry is a byproduct of enhanced intelligence.
 The procedure is reciprocal.
-To learn from human input, machines are to be used.
+Machines are to be used to learn from human input.
 Humans, meanwhile, rely on insightful data to make accurate decisions.

 Useful link: AI-Powered, ML-Driven – The New DevOps Trend!